derpberk/ASV_Loyola_US/src/asv_loyola_us/asv_loyola_us/watchdog_node.markdown

 <H3>error_log_publish() <a href="https://github.com/AloePacci/ASV_Loyola_US/blob/1265f7548ce48155cd95fefedaae14bf958d1361/src/asv_loyola_us/asv_loyola_us/watchdog_node.py#L63" style="float:right;text-align:right;">code</a></H3>
 <a id="error_log_publish"></a>

 Once someone subscribes to the [/error](./404) topic, it will publish all the errors stored in the topic

+<FONT COLOR="#ff0000"> TODO:
+- This has been deprecated as this information is carried via MQTT</FONT>

 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% PARSE TIME %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->